Elections in the United States: State elections

 State law and state constitutions, controlled by state legislatures regulate elections at state level and local level.
 Various officials at state level are elected.
 Since the separation of powers applies to states as well as the federal government, state legislatures and the executive (the governor) are elected separately.
 Governors and lieutenant governors are elected in all states, in some states on a joint ticket and in some states separately, some separately in different electoral cycles.
 The governors of the territories of American Samoa, Guam, the Northern Mariana Islands, Puerto Rico and the United States Virgin Islands are also elected.
-In some states, executive positions such as Attorney General and Secretary of State are also elected offices.
+In some states, executive positions such as Attorney General and Secretary of State are also elected offices, as well as some quasi-judicial commissions such as public utilities commissions and governing boards of public higher education systems.
 All members of state legislatures and territorial jurisdiction legislatures are elected.
 In some states, members of the state supreme court and other members of the state judiciary are elected.
 Proposals to amend the state constitution are also placed on the ballot in some states.

 As a matter of convenience and cost saving, elections for many of these state and local offices are held at the same time as either the federal presidential or midterm elections.
 There are a handful of states, however, that instead hold their elections during odd-numbered "off years."

 Local elections

 At the local level, county and city government positions are usually filled by election, especially within the legislative branch.
 The extent to which offices in the executive or judicial branches are elected vary from county-to-county or city-to-city.
-Some examples of local elected positions include sheriffs at the county level and mayors and school board members at the city level.
+Some examples of local elected positions include sheriffs at the county level, court clerks at the judicial circuit level, and mayors and school board members at the city level.
+Districts for judicial, educational and other bodies may not be coterminous with county or municipal boundaries.
 Like state elections, an election for a specific local office may be held at the same time as either the presidential, midterm, or off-year elections.